Peer-Predictive Self-Training for Language Model Reasoning: Peer-Predictive Self-Training ( )

 Given a question prompt $x$, the models produce responses sequentially.
 The $i$-th model $M_{\pi(i)}$ produces a response $y_i$ conditioned on $x$ and all previous responses $y_{<i} = (y_1,\ldots,y_{i-1})$: \( y_i \sim p_{\theta_{\pi(i)}}(\cdot \mid x, y_{<i}). \) We treat the final response $y_N$ as an ensemble-aggregated answer, since it is produced after observing all previous candidate solutions.

-{\bf Peer-predictive score via PMI.} Taking $y_N$ as an internal target for self-training, we want to quantify how much each intermediate response $y_i$ helps ``predict'' the final aggregate $y_N$. \yc{Commented out the previous sentence about reasoning patterns for now.
-Can wait until we start to talk about reasoning patterns.} For each position $i\in\{1,\dots,N\}$, we compute a pointwise mutual information (PMI)~\cite{xubenchmarking} score under the same model $M_{\pi(i)}$ that produced $y_i$:
+{\bf Peer-predictive score via PMI.} Taking $y_N$ as an internal reference signal, we want to quantify how much each intermediate response $y_i$ helps ``predict'' the final aggregate $y_N$.
+For each non-final position $i\in\{1,\dots,N-1\}$, we compute a pointwise mutual information (PMI)~\cite{xubenchmarking} score under the same model $M_{\pi(i)}$ that produced $y_i$:

 Intuitively, $r_i$ is large when model $M_{\pi(i)}$'s own response $y_i$ strongly increases its likelihood of producing the final aggregate $y_N$, relative to its baseline from the prompt alone.

 We convert $r_i$ into a non-negative update weight using a temperature-controlled sigmoid: